-Jan F. is a Strategic Energy Analyst at The Hague Centre for Strategic Studies.
+Jan is an independent climate change and energy transition researcher.
 His research focuses on energy markets, climate policies as well as the strategic consequences, risks and opportunities for state and non-state actors in the global energy transition.

 January’s IRENA report “A New World” has kick-started the debate on how the accelerating deployment of renewables will affect and alter the global distribution of political and economic power.
 Jan Frederik Braun and Daniel Scholten review its findings and build on the list of issues that must be faced.
 For example, although the IRENA report focuses on electrification the authors say power-to-gas is likely to play a major role, and we must face up … [Read more...]